 Personally, I’m all for hiring someone to outsource the dirty work — this allows you to focus on other ways to earn a passive income.
-Outsourcing allows you to focus on expanding your income, rather than with just keeping what you already have.
+Outsourcing enables you to focus on expanding your income, rather than just keeping what you already have.

 What Kind of Return Can I Expect?

 There is no set answer to that question, but what your tenant is paying will be the key factor.
-It is smart to pick a rent charge that will cover your mortgage payment, real estate taxes, and any insurance you are required by state law to have on the building.
-In addition, you should be putting some money into reserves for future repairs and maintenance.
+It is smart to pick a rent charge that will cover your mortgage payment, real estate taxes, and any insurance.
+Also, you should be putting some money into reserves for future repairs and maintenance.

-Also be sure to have some funds saved up for tax time.
+Also, be sure to have some funds saved up for tax time.
 Any income you make on paper will be taxed.
-When you file your yearly federal tax return (and possibly state) you will file a Schedule E along with it.
+When you file your yearly federal tax return (and possibly state), you will file a Schedule E along with it.
 This form will detail your rental income and expenses.
-Applicable expenses are mortgage interest, insurance, real estate taxes, repairs and maintenance, the property management fees if you use a company, and a depreciation value for the building.
+Applicable expenses are mortgage interest, insurance, real estate taxes, repairs and maintenance, the property management fees if you use a company and the depreciation value of the building.

 The difference between your income and these expenses will be your taxable passive income.

-Any professional tax preparer should be able to help you with this, and their fee is tax deductible as well — one of the reasons you should hire a tax professional.
-Don’t forget to also factor in the interests on any debt you’ve collected because of debt; all costs will eat away at your overall profit margin.
+Any professional tax preparer should be able to help you with this.
+Their fee is tax-deductible as well (one of the reasons you should hire a tax professional).

-The information here is not all inclusive, of course, but should help you decide if building a passive income with rental property is a good avenue for you.
+The information here is not all-inclusive, of course, but should help you decide if building a passive income with a rental property is a good avenue for you.
 Make sure to read the guide to investing in fixer-upper rentals.
-Once you do all the groundwork, building a passive income from rental property is one of the best passive income streams.
+Once you do all the groundwork, building a passive income from a rental property is one of the best passive income streams.